semuer/MogGearset/README.md

 ----

+Currently under heavy development.
+Source code is ugly for now.
+I'm not a professional web developer, please understand :)

 ### About Item Properties Parsing

 There's no simple way to parse item(equipment)'s properties to semantic or structure data with English version to my knowledge.